mucbuc/test-bot/README.md

 	"port": "80" //port number for the service, defaults to 3000 }
 ```
-* run **test-bot**`test-bot config.json`
+* run **test-bot**
+`test-bot config.json`

 * run unit tests
- After pushing commits you can have the server run the tests by curling
+ After pushing commits you can have the server run the tests
 `curl -L http://myaddress.com/test-bot/refs/heads/master/42d26c814362872e9d13c393cf9ef76ceacd74ea`, or more conveniently, hookup a github integration service which invokes an aws lambda function.
-This function then invokes **test-bot**.
+This function then calls the **test-bot** service.

 ## test